DedeepyaSalla/MyDocumentation/WeatherApp/README.md

 # Weather App
-Displays weather information in the screen
+This app displays the weather information.
+By default, weather of user's current location is displayed.
+But user can get the weather of the city they wanted by searching for cities in search field.

+# Code Details
-# App Contants
+  ## App Contants
   All constants are stored in Constants file and grouped as per category

-# Reusable code
+  ## Reusable code
   All reusable code is declared in utilties.

-# Network Layer
-All Rest Api requests are performed using 'RestNetworkService'.
-Data Requests for individual services are created and passed as parameter to this service.
-Each service confirms to DataRequests protocol, so that default functionalities and duplication can be avoided.